-If you learn better by way of Javadoc, feel free to view project3-6.0/webapps/ROOT/docs/with your favorite browser.
-Note that we've placed the project's initial Javadoc in project3-6.0/webapps/ROOT/ rather than in project3-6.0/ so that you can view our (and, soon, your) Javadoc with your own instance of Tomcat!23 In fact, if Tomcat is running, anywhere you'd like to force a printing of the call stack; such should make this sequence of executions all the more clear.
-22 In the interests of testing, you're welcome, of course, to add user elements to users.xml with your favorite text editor.
+If you learn better by way of Javadoc, feel free to view project3-7.0/webapps/ROOT/docs/ with your favorite browser.
+Note that we've placed the project's initial Javadoc in project3-7.0/webapps/ROOT/ rather than in project3-7.0/ so that you can view our (and, soon, your) Javadoc with your own instance of Tomcat!
+In fact, if Tomcat is running, you can visit the URL below, again taking care to substitute \$ICEBOX and n with their appropriate values.